 You work hard for your money and you are taxed on that money as you earn it.
 Unfortunately, if you want to pass on your wealth to your loved ones, you could face additional taxes.
 Depending upon the value of the assets that you want to give to others, you could be taxed both on gifts you make during your lifetime and on the transfer of wealth after your death.
+Having a gift and estate tax attorney is crucial if you want to give your family what they deserve.

 What are the rules for gift tax and estate tax?